 Keep the amount of time that unfiltered air passed through the system to a minimum.
 See the Caution earlier in this section.

-- If you are going to clean the air filters: - Wash the air filters in warm soapy water and let them air-dry.
+- If you are going to clean the air filters: - Wash them in warm soapy water and let them air-dry.

 Alternatively, you can also use compressed air to dry the filter.